Athena Calderone Makes Cooking both Easy and Beautiful

 - Extra virgin olive oil, for drizzling

 - 1 4 ounces package of smoked salmon

 - 2 Persian cucumbers, sliced into ¼ rounds

 - 1 ½ tablespoon of capers

-- 1 small handful of dill, torn
+- One small handful of dill, torn

-- 1 small handful mint, torn
+- One small handful of mint, torn

 - Chive blossom flowers